ArcaSolutions/arcasolutions.github.io/_posts/2015-12-14-less-structure.markdown

 ## Introduction

-eDirectory 11 is built with the Synfony structure to manage the files assets.
-In this case, [The Assetic library](http://symfony.com/doc/current/cookbook/assetic/index.html) is the responsible for creating the main style file, minimized to be included in the frontend pages.
+eDirectory 11 is built with the PHP framework **Symfony**, which has its own way no manage assets files.
+The library [Assetic](http://symfony.com/doc/current/cookbook/assetic/index.html) is responsible for creating the main stylesheet file to be included in all frontend pages.
+It's important to mention here that this file is already minified and should not be edited while customizing a theme.

-Therefore, the eDirectory 11 creates 3 style files for the project:
+eDirectory 11 works with 3 main stylesheet files:

-1. **style.css** -> The result from assetic compilation of all .less files.
+1. **style.css** -> The result of the compilation of all .less files by Assetic.
 2. **colorscheme.css** -> This file is used when the customer uses the feature *Color Options* on Site Manager.
 3. **csseditor.css** -> Available when the customer uses the feature *CSS Editor* on Site Manager.